AbhishekShrivastav73/Web-Dev-Minor-Projects/README.md

 1. **On-Click Login Form** : Practice basic HTML structure and CSS styling while implementing functionality with JavaScript.

+2. **Accordion**  : Accordions are useful when you want to toggle between hiding and showing large amount of content.

 3. A Hoverable Dropdown :a dropdown menu that appears when the user moves the mouse over an element.
-2. **Accordion**  : Accordions are useful when you want to toggle between hiding and showing large amount of content:

 (Feel free to add more projects to the list as you continue to develop and expand this repository.)